user0610/bluebucketpi/README.md

 - Channel4: IN4_PIN=37 # for lights
 - Ground ->(any GND pin available)
 - VDD -> a 5v pwr pin (2 or 4)
-- Then wire in-line the power of each device to the NO and COM on the corresponding relay..
+- Then wire in-line the power of each device to the NO and COM on the corresponding relay.

+### ePaper
+The ePaper linked comes as a HAT and also has a wire.
+We would use the wire the HAT will not fit with other cables connected to the GPIO - [Waveshare page](https://www.waveshare.com/wiki/2.7inch_e-Paper_HAT_Manual#Working_With_Raspberry_Pi) - Use "Board" column under Hardware Connection.

+- RST_PIN  = 11
+- DC_PIN   = 22
+- CS_PIN   = 24
+- BUSY_PIN = 18
+- MOSI = 19
+- Ground ->(any GND pin available)
+- VCC -> a 3.3v pwr pin (1 or 17)

 ## Pics
 [Gallery in imgur](https://imgur.com/gallery/pSPXdEN)